Kayrim/SpartaConnect/README.md

 In our sprint planning, we split up into teams to help us attack this task correctly.
 For our first sprint we decided we would start basic and one team would make an MVC page that just has the layout, without the functionality as sprint 1.
 We also decided that we would have the other team create the same page using React, as we felt this would look cleaner for the overall product.

 ## Sprint 1 Actual
-We set ourselves a timeframe of 5pm (16/03/20) - 10am (17/03/20) to complete this sprint, where team 1 would start the MVC page with correct layout but no functionality, and team 2 would do the same but in React.
-We used the requirements to guide us and create a product to show the product owner at the end of this sprint, to ensure we are heading in the right direction.
+We set ourselves a timeframe of 5pm (16/03/20) - 10am (17/03/20) to complete this sprint.

-## Sprint 1 Review

 We created the database, after writing out an SQL query to create our initial database.
 We then scaffolded our DB context to create our model classes, as well as add controllers to help us view, edit and delete data from the database.
 In addition to this, we edited the according files so that we could load an initial page when running a project, and pushed everything back up to Github as our first iteration.

+Team 1 would start the MVC page with correct layout but no functionality, and team 2 would do the same but in React.
+We used the requirements to guide us and create a product to show the product owner at the end of this sprint, to ensure we are heading in the right direction.

+## Sprint 1 Review
+On communication with the product owner, our feedback indicated we were on the right track.
+After showing the product owner 2 MVP's, which looked and were made with different coding languages.
+The feedback for the MVC side was good functionality, however the layout provided

 ## Getting Started